craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Smaller than a city/Kickoff.md

 The medium sized mining town is built of wood structures grouped closely together.

 ## Defenses
 Kickoff is one of the few holdings in [[The Outlands]] that is not under [[The Outlands#Thieves|a team of thieves']] control.
 They use their own [[Durandurm Weaponry]] to defend themselves from threats of the outside world.
-Given that they are located in between [[Agrandica]]'s and [[Barthalmule]]'s area of control, they often make attempts to gain control of the town.
+Given that they are located in between [[Agrandica]]'s and [[Barthalamule]]'s area of control, they often make attempts to gain control of the town.
 They are never fully successful, as they are contended by the other of the two whenever they attempt.

 ## Notable Locations
 - the durandurm mine